Heisenberg spin networks for realizing quantum battery with the aid of Dzyaloshinskii Moriya interaction: Results

 \subsubsection{Closed boundary spin chain configuration}

 In the closed boundary case [Fig.~\ref{fig:erg XXZ}(b)], introducing DMI ($D=1.7$) leads to a marked increase in peak ergotropy, accompanied by sharp oscillations.
 However, the system discharges asymmetrically, i.e., after each discharge it does not return fully to the passive state but remains partially charged, leaving residual energy that cannot be extracted.
 This reduces cycle efficiency.
 Notably, the minima of the oscillations show an upward drift, indicating energy accumulation over repeated cycles.
-As $\lambda$ increases, peak ergotropy decreases, although the oscillatory nature of the curves is preserved.
-This indicates that DMI supports the periodic charging cycle of the QB system and including $H_B$ in the charging process reduces the maximum amount of energy that can be stored in the system.
-For $D=1.7$, ergotropy remains consistently higher than the $D=0$ case.
-Figure~\ref{fig:power XXZ}(b) shows that DMI significantly enhances the peak power for all $\lambda$.
-Increasing $\lambda$ reduces the peak values, but the DMI advantage persists, though weaker at later times.
+When $\lambda = 0.5$, peak ergotropy increases but when $\lambda = 1$, there is a drop in peak value.
+For $D=1.7$, ergotropy remains consistently higher than the $D=0$ case for $\lambda = 0, 1$, but for $\lambda = 0.5$ both the curves initially follow the same trend, but diverge significantly afterwards.

+Figure~\ref{fig:power XXZ}(b) shows that DMI significantly enhances the peak power for $\lambda = 0$ and similarly for $\lambda = 0.5$ DMI results in a slight increase in peak value.
+However, for $\lambda = 1$, DMI suppresses maximum power.
+Increasing $\lambda$ increases the increases the maximum power for $D=0$ case, but a slight decrease is observed for $D = 1.7$ when $\lambda = 1$.
 Thus, the closed boundary configuration benefits from DMI in the XXZ model, with the drawback of accumulating residual energy across cycles.